k-connolly/Portfolio-Kellen-Connolly/README.md

 *CSC145 is Introduction to Programming (with java).

-*CSC325 is advance object-oriented programming.
+*CSC325 is advanced object-oriented programming.

 *CSC345 is Data Structures and covers a basic introduction into sorting and algorithms.